 The high likelihood of extreme events in the data motivates us to take a closer look at the tails of the earnings growth distribution by examining its empirical log density versus the Gaussian log density (which is an exact quadratic).
 First, in line with our previous discussion, the data have much thicker and longer tails compared with a normal distribution (Figure 6).
 Second, the tails decline almost linearly, implying a Pareto distribution at both ends.
 Third, they are asymmetric, with the left tail declining much more slowly than the right, which contributes to the left skewness documented above.
-In fact, fitting FIGURE 6 - Double-Pareto Tails of the U.S. Annual Earnings Growth Distribution linear lines to each tail (in the regions $\pm[1,4]$ ) yields a tail index of 1.18 for the right tail and 0.40 for the left tail-the latter showing especially high thickness.
+In fact, fitting linear lines to each tail (in the regions $\pm[1,4]$ ) yields a tail index of 1.18 for the right tail and 0.40 for the left tail-the latter showing especially high thickness.
 We highlight that while the Pareto tail in the earnings levels distribution is well known-indeed, going as far back as Pareto (1897)-the two Pareto tails emerge here in the earnings growth distribution.
 To our knowledge, the present paper is the first to document this fact.